raulrozza/next-simple-store/README.md

 If you want to run this app locally, just take the following steps.

+First, setup your `.env` file, following the template.
+Provide the connection url for your postgres database (which can be running locally, or from a remote provider).
+You also need to provide the shadow database, which is used on the dev environment. **If for some reason** you don't want all that trouble, you can switch the provider on `./prisma/schema.prisma` to **sqlite** and pass de url as `"file:./database.db"` to use the local database.

-Use `npm install` or `yarn` to install the dependencies.
+Then, use `npm install` or `yarn` to install the dependencies.
 I prefer using yarn, so we'll go with that.
 The post-install script should handle the database setup and migrations, but if it doesn't, run `yarn prisma generate` and `yarn prisma migrate dev` to set the database up.

 Run the app with `yarn dev`.
 That's pretty much it.